ConnectedLife and Roche collaborate to further empower patients with chronic heart conditions to self-monitor via trusted and secure data sharing

 Pilot Program roll-out

-The pilot program starts from Feb 2019 with the National Heart Centre Singapore as the initial test site and a wider roll-out is scheduled after that.
+The pilot program began in Feb 2019 with the National Heart Centre Singapore as the initial test site, with a wider roll-out scheduled after.

 For more information about CoaguChek, visit here.